basarat/typescript-book/docs/quick/library.md

 ├─ package.json
 ├─ tsconfig.json
 ├─ src
-│  ├─ All your source files
 │  ├─ index.ts
 │  ├─ foo.ts
-│  └─ ...
+│  └─ ...All your source files (Authored)
 └─ lib
-  ├─ All your compiled files
   ├─ index.d.ts.map
   ├─ index.d.ts
   ├─ index.js
   ├─ foo.d.ts.map
   ├─ foo.d.ts
   ├─ foo.js
   └─ ...
+All your compiled files (Generated)
 ```

+* `src/index.ts`: Here you would export anything you expect to be consumed from your project.
+E.g `export { Foo } from './foo';`.
+Exporting from this file makes it available for consumption when someone does `import { /* Here */ } from 'example';`

 * In your `tsconfig.json`
   * have `compilerOptions`: `"outDir": "lib"` + `"declaration": true` + `"declarationMap" : true` < This generates `.js` (JavaScript) `.d.ts` (declarations for TypeSafety) and `.d.ts.map` (enables `declaration .d.ts` => `source .ts` IDE navigation) in the lib folder.